Nuclear demand is on hold

 The industry, which currently generates about 20 percent of the nation's electricity, has worked hard to present itself as a cleaner alternative to coal- and natural gas-fired plants and as an energy source that could ease the country's dependence on foreign oil.
 Those efforts have helped the industry rebuild public and political support that dissipated in the wake of 1979's Three Mile Island meltdown.

-In the first two years of the Obama administration, the White House has backed the loan guarantees, Virginia Sen. Jim Webb has called for doubling nuclear capacity, and even liberal Democrats like California Sen. Barbara Boxer and Sen. John Kerry have expressed support for a greater role by the industry.
+In the first two years of the Obama administration, the White House has backed the loan guarantees and proposed a clean energy standard, Virginia Sen. Jim Webb has called for doubling nuclear capacity, and even liberal Democrats like California Sen. Barbara Boxer and Sen. John Kerry have expressed support for a greater role by the industry.

 Now, with pro-nuclear Republican allies set to ascend to key committee leadership roles in the GOP-controlled House, the industry is hoping for bipartisan support for nuclear energy initiatives.